EliteMasterEric/Coroner/README.md

 A plugin which overhauls the end-of-mission Performance Report with new information, including cause of death for any deceased players.
 There are some fun easter eggs thrown in too.

-Built for Lethal Company v45.
+Built for Lethal Company v49.

+**NOTE:** If you have issues when using foreign language fonts, install [FontFixer](https://thunderstore.io/c/lethal-company/p/EliteMasterEric/FontFixer/).

 **NOTE:** [LC_API](https://thunderstore.io/c/lethal-company/p/2018/LC_API/) is an optional but recommended dependency.
 Certain causes of death will fail to syncronize between clients in some circumstances but LC_API fixes this issue.